Guidance

 2. Communicate and promote vacancies

-• advertising vacancies through a range of channels, and use your Disability Confident badge to make sure potential applicants know you are an inclusive employer
+• Make a commitment to recruit and retain disabled people and ensuring this is reflected in job adverts, for example, by including your Disability Confident badge.
+Use your Disability Confident badge on vacancy adverts to make sure potential applicants know you are an inclusive employer

 More information

-What is a disabled people’s user led organisations (video)
+What is a disabled people’s user-led organisation? (video)

 3. Offer an interview to disabled people

 This does not mean that all disabled people are entitled to an interview.
-They must meet the minimum criteria (for example, sometimes shown as desirable skills) for a job as defined by the employer.
+They must meet the minimum criteria for a job as defined by the employer.

 An employer can take steps to help or encourage certain groups of people with different needs, or who are disadvantaged in some way, to access work or training.
 Positive Action is lawful under the Equality Act.